-We have all heard stories of churches that were the victim of embezzlement, have gotten into trouble for not complying with state or federal regulations as well as churches that may have had financial problems.
-I believe in all of these examples, issues arise more out of ignorance of the proper way of managing resources rather than intentional neglect.
+We have all heard stories of churches that were the victim of embezzlement, have gotten into trouble for not complying with state or federal regulations or churches that have had serious financial problems.

-The Evangelical Council for Financial Accountability (ECFA) is an organization that is dedicated to helping Christian organizations earn the public trust by adherence to their Seven Standards of Responsible Stewardship.
+The Evangelical Council for Financial Accountability (ECFA) is an organization that is dedicated to helping Christian organizations earn public trust by adherence to their Seven Standards of Responsible Stewardship.

 Similar to the Better Business Bureau for Businesses, ECFA requires compliance with standards that demonstrate responsible management of resources.

 4 Reasons to Pursue ECFA Accreditation